fulup-bzh/OidConnect/README.md

  ![OpenId Connect Social Login Screenshot](http://oidconnect.breizhme.net//images/gtb/samples/openid-connect-social-login.png)

-Manual Installation:
-  Until L5 remains in beta OidConnect will not be installable by 'composer' Manual installation is not hard and it avoids usage of 'composer update'.
-  Until beta is ongoing update may impact many vendors packages and introduces unwanted features.
-The good new: manual installation remains very simple.

 L5/Socialite: Why did I stop using Socialite ?
   I started my project with L5/Socialite.
 Unfortunately Socialite had too many